codr7/alisp/README.md

 104
 ```

-Since the only recursive call is in tail position, `:t` may be used to trigger TCO and avoid blowing the call stack; the resulting code runs 3 times as slow.
+`:t` may be used to trigger TCO and avoid blowing the call stack, the resulting code runs 3 times as slow as Python3.

 ```
   (func fibtail [n:Int a:Int b:Int] [Int]